DBragz/Environment/README.md

 # Packages

-Initial scripts to install packges for my virtual environments.
+Scripts for install packages in a virtual environment.

 ## Authors